x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

     The batch status will then be **Completed**.

 During completion, another incremental sync is run to copy any changes that have been made to the Google Workspace mailbox.
 Additionally, during completion, the forwarding address that routes mail from Microsoft 365 or Office 365 to Google Workspace is removed, and a forwarding address that routes mail from Google Workspace to Microsoft 365 or Office 365 is added.
-This ensures that any messages received by migrated users at their Google Workspace mailboxes will be sent to their new Microsoft 365 or Office 365 address.
+This address management ensures that any messages received by migrated users at their Google Workspace mailboxes will be sent to their new Microsoft 365 or Office 365 address.
 Similarly, if any user who has not yet been migrated receives a message at their Microsoft 365 or Office 365 address, the message will get routed to their Google Workspace mailbox.

 ## Start a Google Workspace migration batch with the Classic Exchange admin center (Classic EAC)